Skip to main content

 A colostrum's potential efficacy depends on its concentration of immunoglobulins, otherwise known as antibodies.
 In judging quality, the industry standard is to look at the amount of immunoglobulin G (IgG), which is not only the most abundant type of antibody in colostrum but also an essential player in building adaptive immunity.
 To qualify as "good," colostrum should have at least 50mg/mL of IgG or a 5% concentration.

 ARMRA and WonderCow have the highest IgG concentrations among our top recommendations, which is part of why they, respectively, are the winner and runner-up for effectiveness.
 Based on separate direct sources, we know the IgG concentration in ARMRA is either a minimum of 35% (per a customer support email) or greater than 40% (per ARMRA’s response to a customer question on Amazon).
 On the other hand, WonderCow advertises a standardized 40% IgG concentration right on its packaging, so there’s no ambiguity there.
-For added perspective, NOW Foods divulges that its colostrum powder has a significantly lower IgG concentration of 25%.
-Codeage specifies no concentration at all, with customer support claiming the company doesn't run nutrient assays on its colostrum, but its cGMP compliance does require maintaining the “identity, purity, strength, and composition” of its supplements.
+For added perspective, Bulk Supplements and Codeage don’t specify their IgG concentrations at all, although the latter’s cGMP compliance does require maintaining the “identity, purity, strength, and composition” of its supplements.

 WonderCow looks like it could have the edge on ARMRA based on IgG alone, but two crucial pieces of research ultimately moved our needle to ARMRA: a clinical trial and a cellular study.
-The majority of participants in the trial reported significant improvements in areas such as gut function, exercise performance, stress, burnout, and aesthetic health from using ARMRA Immune Revival, while the cellular study found that immune cells treated with ARMRA provided a greater potential for protection against pathogens.
+The majority of participants in the trial reported significant improvements in areas such as gut function, exercise performance, stress, burnout, and aesthetic health from using ARMRA Health Revival (previously called Immune Revival), while the cellular study found that immune cells treated with ARMRA provided a greater potential for protection against pathogens.

 For the sake of transparency, we should mention that ARMRA itself was the source of funding for both the trial and the cellular study, and self-funded research may have a higher tendency toward bias.
-Still, they provide us with useful insights into how ARMRA works and how users respond to it, so we have a clearer picture of its efficacy than of WonderCow, NOW Foods, or Codeage.
+Still, this research provides us with useful insights into how ARMRA works and how users may respond to it, so we have a clearer picture of its efficacy than of WonderCow, Bulk Supplements, or Codeage.

 Safety